mer-hybris/hadk.sailfishos.org/preparing.rst

 some vendors (e.g. having to extract it from some windows .exe, or it simply does not exist at all).

-Use a Android/CyanogenMod Recovery to:
+Use an Android/CyanogenMod Recovery to:

 1. Backup to SD card: system, data, boot and recovery partitions